 And don’t forget, if you’re on FTTN, that the distance between you and that big green box on the street has a direct impact on the maximum speed you can get.
 If you head into your modem’s settings pages in a web browser you’ll find it’ll usually report what the maximum available speed is.
 There’s no point being on a 100Mbps plan if your connection is only capable of 25Mbps, so be sure to check before upgrading to a faster plan.

-How do I test my speed, anyway?
+How do I test my internet speed?

 There’s a fairly comprehensive range of speed-testing services online – your own ISP may even have one of their own – but the goal when doing a speed test is to connect to the closest server to your location as possible.
 Veteran speed testing website Speedtest.net can do exactly that automatically, and it’s become the go-to for millions of people.
 It downloads and uploads test data to and from your computer or device, then gives you an easy to understand result for both speed and latency, as well as a rating for how you compare to the rest of Australia’s internet users.
 You can sign up for a free account and it will then save the results of all your tests.
 Potentially useful if you’re trying to convince your ISP that the evening slowdown is their fault!

 Some have suggested that there are ISPs who deliberately prioritise Speedtest.net traffic to make themselves look better than they are; try a few other speed test services as well to get a better overall picture.
 A great alternative is offered by Netflix – Fast.com – which uses Netflix’s own servers to give you a quick speed result that means something in the real world!
 Check out our article on the best internet plans for streaming Netflix.

 Will it get better?